cstashko/STIFMaps/README.md

 ![alt text](https://github.com/cstashko/STIFMaps/blob/master/test_cases/example_image_2.png)

 Shown is a triple negative breast tumor.
-Scale bar, 50 $\mu$ m
+Scale bar, 50 microns

 Code from the manuscript: "STIFMap employs a convolutional neural network to reveal spatial mechanical heterogeneity and tension-dependent activation of an epithelial